elotroalex/f22-intro-dh/general.md

 I learned the ropes of Digital Humanities with a cohort of graduate students, as part of the [Praxis Program](https://praxis.scholarslab.org/) at the University of Virginia.
 Over the course of an academic year, our cohort worked to build a tool that allowed users to annotate a shared text, and compare their annotations after---team and project were central to my own learning.
 In order to be able to build Prism, the Praxis Program taught us the fundamentals of computing, design, project management, and *collaboration*.
 Since then, collaboration has been a mainstay of my professional practice.
 I do not expect any of you to be a natural at it.
 My own cohort surely had growing pains.
 True collaboration, presence and engagement with each other will be our overriding aspiration in this course.
 Below are some considerations in the form of a code of conduct to get us started thinking about our work together.

-This code of conduct borrows from the stellar model outlined by Northeastern’s [Feminist Coding Collective](https://digitalfeministcommons.northeastern.edu/) (via Ryan Cordell) combined with our [tenets at the xpmethod lab at Columbia University](https://xpmethod.columbia.edu/lab-culture.html).
+This code of conduct borrows from the stellar model outlined by Northeastern’s [Feminist Coding Collective](https://digitalfeministcommons.northeastern.edu/) combined with our [tenets at the xpmethod lab at Columbia University](https://xpmethod.columbia.edu/lab-culture.html).

 - **It’s okay not to know**: Assume that no one inherently knows what we’re learning.
 We all come to this class with different backgrounds and abilities; none of us (including the instructor) will know everything and that is okay!
 Encourage a space where it’s okay to ask questions.
 - **Be respectful**: Do not use harmful language or stereotypes that target people of all different gender, abilities, races, ages, ethnicities, languages, socioeconomic classes, bodies, sexualities, and other aspects of identity.
 Respect each other in both physical and digital spaces.